You want smart political talk without the meltdowns?

 And remember, we just discovered a huge secret nuclear facility that none of us knew existed.

-So count me as thinking that in the end we may have to use force just because in the end it may be too big a stretch for them inside their own culture uh to give in.
+So count me as thinking that in the end we may have to use force just because in the end it may be too big a stretch for them inside their own culture to give in.

 It's a who's who of business.

-I mean, when I read the entire list, I was stunned about how many people, every big company in America that you can think of probably was here.
+I mean, when I read the entire list, I was stunned about how many people every big company in America that you can think of probably was here.

 That's how big it was.